skazantsev/MvcVulnerabilitiesDemo/README.md

 ```
 <hr>

-That means that in unfavourable scenarios some malicious code can be inserted and executed by a victim's browser
+It means that in unfavourable scenarios some malicious code can be inserted and executed by a victim's browser
 ``` csharp
 @{
     var text = "<script>var cookies = document.cookie; // send them to a hacker </script>";